dounbug/nft_gif_generatooor/README.md

 ```
 - Subdirectory names must match layer names in [LAYERS_ORDER](https://github.com/0xDounia/nft_gif_generatooor/blob/main/src/config.py#L10) in order to be processed
 - Nested folders within those subdirectories will be parsed for their GIF files as well (Ex: hair_2).
 This is done so that GIF layers that need to be built in a different order than LAYERS_ORDER are supported as well.
-See [Options](#Options) for more
+See [Config Constants & Options](#Options) for more

 # How To Run 🏃‍♀️
 1. From the **nft_gif_generatooor** directory, run the below command for a 1 time conversion of all GIF files into their separate PNG files required to produce the final GIFs.
 These files will be stored in the [GIF_DECONSTRUCTED_LAYERS_PATH]([config.py](https://github.com/0xDounia/nft_gif_generatooor/blob/main/src/config.py)), which will be built upon the first run.